 A majority of claims to refugee status ultimately succeed: in 2022, three quarters of all those whose claims for asylum were decided were allowed to stay in the UK.

-Has the Bill been consulted on or subject to an impact assessment?
+Has the Bill been subject to an impact assessment?

 How will the Bill operate in practice?